You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 To book your young artist's place today, simply click the 'Book Now' button to be taken to AUB's secure online store, where you can complete your booking.
 You can also sign up to our newsletter for summer course updates.

 Your young artist will study with us for five full days and each day will include six hours' worth of teaching, with breaks for snacks and lunch.

-Plus, there's a BONUS Showcase Session on the Saturday immediately following the final day of teaching.
+Plus, there's a bonus exhibition on the Friday immediately following the final day of teaching.
 The exhibition lasts for two hours, 16.00-18.00.

-Friends and family are invited to attend the showcase so you can see what the students have been up to.
+Friends and family are invited to attend the showcase so you can see what your young artist has been up to.

 Where does it take place?

 Classes will take place on AUB's campus Monday – Friday.

 Your young artist will be taught in AUB's industry-standard studios with access to professional resources.

 This course has been developed for aspiring fine artists aged 12-15.